cloydlau/vue-global-config/README.md

 Make your components capable of globally configuring, is a not-that-hard but tiresome drudgery.

-Entangled in global/local/default parameters, which one to choose?
+Entangled in global / local / default parameters, which one to choose?
 It should be replaced or shallow merged or deep merged when it comes to plain object type?
 What if I want all functions triggered instead of ony one when it comes to function type?
 How to decide when both camel case and kebab case of a same parameter come together?

 <br>